 You simply align the floor plan of your house from the location of your front door to the Bagua map to define your areas.
 This can also be done for just one room such as an office or business space.
 Once you know the 9 areas you can then apply the Feng shui elements and cures for each area.

-What do we do to attract more money into our lives?
+How to attract more money into our lives

 There are a number of ways to practice Feng Shui to help attract money.